 Dinner Party Tip: The most important (and beautiful) part of any table setting is the guests.
 So, use what you have, even if that means mixing and matching plates, placemats or napkins, to make sure they have what they need to enjoy the meal.

 For this occasion, I used my grandmother’s white ironstone plates, clear water goblets I’ve had for years, the same basic utensils we use everyday, and a set of wrinkled, monogrammed napkins to set the table.
 Perfectly, imperfect.

 The centerpiece was a very simple flower arrangement I’d made for the mantel during Christmas and kept to transition into Spring.
 I scattered wine corks, votive candles and bird statues along the table runner to create an airy, Spring-like mood.

 A self-serve wine station with an ice bucket, wine glasses and a wine opener was set up in the living room.

-On this particular night, Kathy was doing a brief group coaching session on the three P’s of successful menu planning and meal prepping, so I wanted my menu to reflect those P’s.
-I also wanted to serve something healthy, so I stepped out on a limb and tried some new recipes.
+On this particular night, Kathy was sharing the three P’s of healthy menu planning and meal prepping, so I wanted my menu to reflect those P’s, so I stepped out on a limb and tried some new recipes.